Gabelli School of Business – Fordham University - Full-Time MBA

 Fordham Full-Time MBA Program Structure

 The winter intersession of the first year, which happens in early January, involves an immersion experience in New York City.
-Over the course of 5 days, students are exposed to a number of company visits with corporations like Deutsche Bank, Money.net, and Hewlett Packard.
-They also participate in team-building and leadership activities such as a session at the FDNY Training Academy.
+Over the course of five days, students are exposed to a number of company visits with corporations like Deutsche Bank, Money.net, and Hewlett Packard.
+During this intersession, they also participate in team-building and leadership activities such as a session at the FDNY Training Academy.

-Fordham offers seven MBA concentrations, plus several secondary concentration options.
-Students who pursue secondary concentrations take three more classes in total.
-Concentrations include Accounting, Communication and Media Management, Finance, Information Systems, Management, Marketing, and Public Accounting.
+Fordham offers eight MBA concentrations, plus several secondary concentration options.
+Concentrations require five extra courses in total and include Accounting, Communication and Media Management, Finance and Business Economics, Information Systems, Management Systems, Marketing, and Public Accounting.

-Tuition for the Fordham Full-Time MBA program is $1,397 per credit for 2016-2017 bringing the full cost of the two-year program to $83,820.
+Tuition for the Fordham University Full-Time MBA program tuition is $107,924.
 Students should also factor housing costs into their financial considerations.